-Inspect the transparent reservoir located to the left of the engine to see if any oil has run down.
+Inspect the transparent drain cap located the left lower end of the air cleaner housing to see if any oil has run down.

-A. Transparent Reservoir

-If there is any oil in the transparent reservoir, remove the transparent reservoir from the lower end of the drain hose and drain the oil.
+- A. Transparent Drain Cap B. Clamp - If there is any oil in the drain cap, remove the clamp and drain cap, and drain the oil.

 Oil on tires will make them slippery and can cause an accident and injury.
-Be sure to install the reservoir in the drain hose after draining.
+Be sure to install the drain cap to the air cleaner housing after draining.